Code-Decoders/spaceoz/README.md

 - Multi-Ownership of NFTs
 - Light/Dark Mode Available
 - Search for specific upgrades
-- Sort the Upgrades based on their popularity, strengths and price
+- Sort the upgrades based on their popularity, strengths and price

 ## Deployed Smart Contracts